Resources, videos and activities to boost your child’s communication and language at home.

 The National Literacy Trust’s ‘Words for Life’ website groups activities and resources by age.

-Would you like to watch an online workshop on how to support your child’s social communication?
+Online workshop on how to support your child’s social communication

-Do you want your child to be a super communicator?
+Help your child to be a super communicator

 The ‘Talking Together’ booklet explains how everyday chats, games and routines can help your child learn to talk and understand from a very early age.

-Do you want some simple communication and language games to play with children under the age of 5?
+Simple communication and language games to play with children under the age of 5

 This video from the BBC explains how spending face-to-face time with babies and young children helps them to learn language and connect with you through eye contact, facial expressions and mouth movements.

-Do you want to help your child to focus on and take part in a conversation?
+Help your child to focus on and take part in a conversation

 This video from the BBC shows how noticing and talking about your child’s favourite toys and interests helps them to listen and learn.